 Some marketers like to include actual customer quotes or ideas for solutions/strategies to use when marketing to that persona.
 Whatever categories you use, make sure the text is clear and legible.
 It should fit onto one page, or possibly on one image.

 CloudApp is a great way to build and share your completed customer persona.
-CloudApp's screen recording software brings screen capture, annotated screenshots, and GIF creation to the cloud in an easy-to-use app so you can quickly create visual content.
+CloudApp’s screen recorder brings screen capture, annotated screenshots, and GIF creation to the cloud in an easy-to-use app so you can quickly create visual content.

 In addition to providing tools to create customer personas, we help marketing teams: